What is product research?

 - Continually improve the product

-Product research goes hand-in-hand with market research, which identifies a product’s target customer, develops typical buyer personas, and analyses purchasing behavior.
-It helps you make informed decisions.
+Product research goes hand-in-hand with market research, which identifies a target customer, develops typical buyer personas, and analyses purchasing behavior.
+Together, the two help you make informed decisions about how to find the right fit between what people need or want, and what you can offer them.

 Why is product research important?

-Product research will tell you that.
-Similarly, a product is only worth what people are willing to pay for it, and you’ll be able to set a product price accordingly.
+Product research will tell you whether your idea resonates with potential customers.
+Because a product is only worth what people are willing to pay for it, you’ll also be able to extend your research process to set a product price accordingly.

 How to conduct product research